R-Tatara/ros_inflatable_robot/README.md

 # Inflatable_robot
-This is a software for fetch-and-give task by inflatable robot.
+This is a software for fetch-and-give task by an inflatable robot.

 # Version information
 Version 1.0 for ROS kinetic